 Class begins at the appropriate scheduled times.
 You are allowed five (5) minutes to change.
 After these five (5) minutes you will be counted tardy.
 Please make every effort to be on time, as it helps class run more smoothly.
 Learner Responsibility points will be deducted for tardiness, and absences; for more details refer to the Learner Responsibility in the Grading section.
 Note: Students may not dress for some class sessions.
 The instructor will notify the students at the earliest convenience.
 These non-dress sessions will begin at the official class start time.
 Refer to the IMSA student handbook for details relating to absent times.

-Section 1
+Section 1 7

-Start Time 9:00 am
+Start Time 8:00 am 2:20 pm

-Tardy Time 9:05 am
+Tardy Time 8:05 am 2:25 pm

-Absent Time 9:10 am
+Absent Time 8:10 am 2:30 pm

 Absences